thumbor/thumbor/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~

 The URL path to a healthcheck.
 This will return a 200 and the text 'WORKING'.
-The default value is '/healthcheck'

 i.e.: ``HEALTHCHECK_ROUTE = '/status'``

+Will put the healthcheck response on ``http://host/status``

+The default route is '/healthcheck'

 Logging
 -------